 The employer is solely responsible for the remittance of the Social Security and Medicare taxes.
 Should the employer fail to collect this tax from the employee via periodic payroll deductions, the employer remains responsible to remit or pay the tax to the IRS.
 The household employee CANNOT remit their share of Social Security and Medicare tax independent of the employer.

 A family will often hire a temporary nanny or caregiver who may work for just several weeks.
 Legally, she is your employee the first day she starts with you, and labor law protections such as overtime and minimum wage apply.
-Your tax responsibilities with a temporary nanny or caregiver for the Social Security and Medicare taxes, however, will only kick in if you pay this individual the annual threshold amount ($1900 in 2015).
-Your tax responsibilities, therefore, are not a factor of whether she is an employee or not, but rather how much you pay her.
+Your tax responsibilities with a temporary nanny or caregiver for the Social Security and Medicare taxes, however, will only kick in if you pay this individual the annual threshold amount.
+Your tax responsibilities, therefore, are not a factor of whether she is an permanent employee or not, but rather how much you pay her.

 Be advised that unemployment tax liability wage thresholds are lower – between $500 and $1000 depending on the state.
-So it is possible to have a temporary nanny for whom you do not have to pay the Social Security and Medicare taxes, but do have unemployment tax liability.
+So, it is possible to have temporary nannies for whom you do not have to pay the Social Security and Medicare taxes, but do have unemployment tax liability.
 These situations should be thoroughly discussed with your nanny tax preparer.

 If you wish to avoid this obligation, we recommend that you engage a temporary nanny who is paid by the referring agency.
 This is a bit more expensive, but can save you all the tax headaches.
 When you hire through the agency, you make your payments, for example, to 123 Nanny Agency Inc. – and not to Mary Jones.